 Without further delay, here is a simple illustrated guide on fasting and abstinence that to give you a clear and simple idea of how to live out this practice for Lent.
 As with all of our resources, feel free to uses these images as you wish (just don’t delete our logo ;-)).

-Finally remember that in addition to free coupons for Catholic Business and monthly giveaways, Catholic-Link Benefactors receive FREE access to our monthly Online Conferences.
+If you’ve enjoyed the resources that Catholic-Link has provided you with, prayfully consider donating to help cover the costs of our ministry!
+In addition to free coupons for Catholic Business and monthly giveaways, Catholic-Link Benefactors receive FREE access to our monthly Online Conferences.
 If you would like to become a Catholic-Link Benefactor and support us with a monthly donation, you may do so HERE.